After giving birth to my first child I learned the hard way how imperative it is to have a postpartum care kit.

 If you are planning a home birth, then all of the following recommendations apply to you.

-But, if you are giving birth in the hospital chances are you can get to take home some postpartum self-care goodies.
+But, if you are having a hospital birth, especially a vaginal hospital birth, chances are you can get to take home some postpartum self-care goodies.

 If you are anything like me, and don’t want to take any chances, I will still list some of these items below in case you might want to purchase them ahead of time.